n8n-io/n8n-docs/docs/doc2/export/how-to-create-a-bod-mapping-file.md

 #IF_VENDOR_IBAN=BankAccount
 ```

-In the rest of the file should stay as is and does not need any modification.
+The rest of the file should stay as is and does not need any modification.

 ```
 #If index field value is to be used somewhere else define path here.